rxzyx/drawbattleio-hack/README.md

 - For the Python mini-console (which needs more work to be done), just run the Python file and do what it says.
 - You will need minimum Python 3.10
 - Will really appreciate some pull requests, from style to logic.
-- You will need to install aioconsole by using pip for best console usage!
+- You will need all the modules in requirements.txt!
+To install them, simply run `pip install -r requirements.txt` in your command prompt / terminal.
 - If you want to make another template function (feel free to make a pull request, for anything!), make sure its name ends with "_template"!

 <h3 align="left">Made With Python and JavaScript</h3>